Cost of Living in Tokyo – 2024 Guide

 Recycle Centers of Local Ward

-Our guide for garbage disposal in Japan mentioned the disposal of oversized items (Sodai Gomi).
-People often dispose of furniture and other appliances in very good condition for various reasons, such as the item may not fit at their new accommodation, or they are moving out and need to dispose of such items.
+Our guide for garbage disposal in Japan mentioned disposing of oversized items (Sodai Gomi).
+People often dispose of furniture and other appliances in very good condition for various reasons, such as the item not fitting in their new accommodation or moving out and needing to dispose of such items.

 Such large items in good condition are kept at the recycling centers of Tokyo’s various wards recycle centers.
 You can visit your local ward’s recycling centers to buy from there.
 Some of such recycling centers are as follows: